The ’90s Albums Every Youth Group Rocked

 The ‘90s were a wonderful time to be a teenager attending youth group every week.
 There was finally Christian music geared toward your age group, so your options finally extended beyond Ray Boltz and the Gaither Vocal Band.

-There was an explosion of Christian rock and roll that, for the first time, actually seemed like it was having some fun instead of just pushing out tame, auto-tuned sermons.
+There was an explosion of Christian rock 'n' roll that, for the first time, actually seemed like it was having some fun instead of just pushing out tame, auto-tuned sermons.
 And while there's no way every youth group had every album, there were a few albums every youth group definitely had on regular repeat.

 Here are the seven essential albums every ‘90s youth group proudly rocked.